MileHacker Logo

 • Silves Historic District:

-The entire old town leading up to the castle functions as a living piece of history site.
+The entire old town leading up to the castle functions as a thriving piece of history site.
 Wander through its narrow, winding, cobbled thoroughfares to discover traditional Algarvian houses, charming small squares, and remnants of the ancient city walls integrated into existing buildings.
 This district invites exploring by walking.

-• Cruz de Portugal (Cross of Portugal):
+• Cruz de Portugal (Cross portuguese):

 A 15th-century Gothic cross located on the eastern outskirts of the town.
 This a protected national landmark marks the old entrance road to Silves and features elaborate carvings.
-It brings a quiet moment of reflection on the town's historical paths.
+It offers a quiet moment of reflection on the town's historical paths.

 • Muralha de Silves (City Walls):